Welcome to the Spring term!

 If your child has some work to research, please allow them to complete this themselves with background support from you where appropriate.
 If you have the opportunity to further their interest in the themes of this topic by visiting a historical museum or similar, please allow them to do so.

-This year, P.E. will take place on a Monday and Thursday afternoons.
+This term, P.E. will take place on a Wednesday and Thursday afternoons.
 As a result, it is important that your child has their outdoor trainers with them at all times.
 Otherwise, children will take part in their usual school PE kit, which consists of a sky blue polo top with a school badge, plain royal blue shorts, royal blue track suit and trainers.
 PE kits should be kept in school all week in case of timetable changes and will be sent home fortnightly to be washed.
 For health and safety reasons earrings and watches should be removed for all P.E lessons and long hair must be tied up.

 Children will receive homework twice per week